Bergen Marriage & Couples Counseling

 Faint as it is, the memory will serve a positive purpose.
 It will be a constant reminder of how important each person is to the other and how sacred is their marriage.
 It will keep both of them on their toes to constantly think of their partner's happiness and never take the marriage for granted.

-End of Section 2: "An Infidelity to a Marriage is like an Earthquake to a House" ("Can There Be A Silver Lining Around the Cloud of Infidelity?")
+End of Article 2: "An Infidelity to a Marriage is like an Earthquake to a House."

-Click here for Section 1 of this article "The Hurt and Pain of Infidelity"
+Click here for Article 1.
+"The Hurt and Pain of Infidelity"

-Click here for Section 3 of this article "In Today’s High Tech Era It Is So Easy To Begin a Secret Relationship And So Easy To Be Discovered"
+Click here for Article 3.
+"In Today’s High Tech Era It Is So Easy To Begin a Secret Relationship And So Easy To Be Discovered"

 Back to Top of Page